Soggy start: 31 hours of rain to drench Auckland, school holiday hotspots

 Holiday hotspots Northland, Auckland and Coromandel Peninsula are all in line for more than a day's worth of rain, while Bay of Plenty could expect to see even more downpours over the weekend.

+Periods of heavy rain are set to start falling in the coming hour and not let up until Saturday 8pm, with rainfall amounts threatening to approach warning criteria.

-A MetService warning says eastern regions can expect between 110-170 mm of rain with the biggest cloudbursts falling in the ranges east of Whakatane.
+MetService says eastern regions can expect between 110-170 mm of rain with the biggest cloudbursts falling in the ranges east of Whakatane.

 It says the heavy rain might cause streams and rivers to rise rapidly with a possibility of flooding and slips and hazardous driving conditions.